 This monument is a residential castle near Abarkouh.
 Iranians built this castle to provide security against different dangers such as the intruder and thief attacks.
 There is also a wall created on the side of the castle.
 This part is famous for “New Castle” or Qal’eh Noe.

-This monument with a conical-shape dome dates back to the Qajar era.
+This monument with a conical-shaped dome dates back to the Qajar era.
 The plan of this cellar (Sardab in Persian) is cross-shaped.
 The dome is located at the intersection of two villages.
 There are four eyvans on the four corners of the building.